+- "I see you wrote about a kiss, - And Tying down to die; - Bathe in-hot water, love, your feet, Crushed ice put to your head; And then a mild cathartic take-- - And go right straight to bed."
+I beseech you to treasure up in your hearts these my parting words.
+Be ashamed to die until you have won some victory for humanity.-Horace Man. / will, his chirvoyants were simply so many writing-machines, that gave his ideas as he desired to have them."
+He was not a me-dium, he only psychologized sensitive sub-jects.
+The doctrine of re-incavation receives thorough refutation.
 The "Occultists" were greatly alarmed for fear their "secrets" would be disclosed.
-They ought to have inquired of their "ele-mentaries" before they came out with their "card," for Mr. Home treats them only with the ridicule they so richly deserve.
-He evidently thinks it will be time to reveal secrets where "Mr. Felt." exhibits the promised "elementary" in "a column of vapor."
-In treating of Mania, he says: "I am not aware that in England, or on the continent of Europe, any instances of suicide have been plainly traceable to Spiritualism.
+They ought to have inquired of their "elementaries" before they came out with their "card," for Mr. Home treats them only with the ridicule they so richly deserve.
+If evi-dently thinks it will be time to reveal se-crets where "Mr. Felt" exhibits the promised "elementary" in "a column of varer."
+In treating of Mania, he says: "I am not aware that in England, or on the continentof Europe, any instances of suicide have, been plainly traceable to Spiritualism.
 Even in America the number of victims has not been large."

-With this conclusion we fully agree, but we can not endorse the following: "Of the suicides by professed Spiritual-ists which have been recorded, there is not one in which the theory that death was brought about by the evil suggestions of disembedied heaves can be supported by a brought about by the evit suggestions of disembodied beings, can be supported by a fragment of anything deserving the name of evidence.
-The hypothesis is, I have ad-mitted a possible one, but I do not think it in general, at all probable, nor will the testimony be found to bear it out."

-Although it is difficult to separate the workings of the diseased mind from impressions from without, yet we think numer ous facts in the experience of many Spirit ualists confirm the belief in the power of spirits to work evil as good under proper conditions.
+With this conclusion we fully agree, but we can not endorse the following: "Of the suicides by professed Spiritualists which have been recorded, there is not one in which the theory that death was brought about by the evil suggestions of disembodied beings, can be supported by a fragment of anything deserving the name of evidence.
+The hypothesis is, I have admitted a possible one, but I do not think it in general, at all probable, nor will the testimony be found to bear it out."
+Although it is difficult to separate the workings of the diseased mind from impressions from without, yet we think numerous facts in the experience of many Spirit-ualists confirm the belief in the power of spirits to work evil as good under proper conditions.

-A chapter of scathing criticism is devo-ted to Olcott's "People from the Other World.'
+A chapter of scathing criticism is devo-ted to Olcott's "People from the Other World."

 "This book is emphatically a weed, and one of the worst, perhaps the worst of its species.
-Other productions of the kind in-fest spiritual literature; but there are few which display such an utter lack of princi-ple, such happy audaeity in falsehood, or so complete a discovered of facts" complete a disregard of facts."
+Other productions of the kind in-fest spiritual literature; but there are few which display such an utter lack of princi-ple, such happy audacity in falsehood, or so complete a disregard of facts."

-The fraud and rascality practiced in dark circles, calls forth strong denunciation, and the "Punch and Judy" shows of "material-ization are dissected with unsparing hand.
+The fraud and rescality practiced in dark circles, calls forth strong denunciation, and the "Punch and Judy" shows of "material-ization are dissected with unsparing hand.

 For all of this Mr. Home merits the thanks of every lover of genuine Spiritualism.
-The true medium will thank him for his urgent demand for light instead of darkness, and test conditions at every seance.
-But there is a large class of who play the confidence game with their gifts, or live by foulest imposture, who will at once cry out against what they will call persecution.
-Mr. Home what they will call persecution.
+The true medium will thank him for his urgent true medium will thank him for his urgent demand for light instead of darkness, and test conditions at every seance.
+But there is a large class of who play the confidence game with their gifts, or live by foulest imposture, who will at once ary out against what they will call persecution.
 Mr. Home has undertaken no enviable task.
-It is more pleasing to speak in glowing adjec-tives of the beauties and grandeur of the cons with a full hand of clubs.
+It is more pleasing to speak in glowing adjec-tives of the beauties and grandeur of the